Back to Home

 2. Recipients or categories of recipients of personal data

-If, as part of our processing, we disclose data to other persons and companies such as web hosts, processors or third parties, transmit it to them or otherwise grant them access to the data, this is done on the basis of a legal permission (e.g. if a transmission of the data to third parties is necessary for the performance of the contract in accordance with Art.
-6 (1) (b) GDPR), if the data subjects have consented or a legal obligation provides for this.
+If, in the course of our processing, we disclose data to other persons and companies such as web hosts, processors or third parties, transmit it to them or otherwise grant them access to the data, this is done on the basis of a legal permission (e.g. if the transfer of data to third parties is necessary for the performance of a contract pursuant to Art.
+6 para.
+1 lit. b GDPR), if the data subjects have given their consent or if a legal obligation requires it.

 3. Duration of storage of personal data

 The criterion for the duration of storage of personal data is the respective statutory retention period.
-After expiration of this period, the corresponding data will be deleted unless it is no longer required to achieve the purpose, fulfill the contract, or initiate a contract.
+After this period expires, the corresponding data will be deleted unless it is still required for achieving the purpose, fulfilling the contract, or initiating a contract.

 4. Transfers to third countries

-If we process data in a third country (i.e. outside the European Union (EU) or the European Economic Area (EEA)) or if this occurs as part of the use of third-party services or the disclosure or transmission of data to third parties, this will only occur if it is necessary to fulfill our (pre-)contractual obligations, on the basis of your consent, due to a legal obligation or on the basis of our legitimate interests.
-Subject to legal or contractual permissions, we will only process or have data processed in a third country if the special requirements of Art.
-44 et seq.
-GDPR are met, i.e. the processing will be carried out, for example, on the basis of special guarantees, such as the officially recognized determination of a data protection level equivalent to that of the EU or compliance with officially recognized special contractual obligations (so-called "standard contractual clauses").
+If we process data in a third country (i.e., outside the European Union (EU) or the European Economic Area (EEA)), or if this occurs in the context of using third-party services or disclosing or transferring data to third parties, this will only be done if it is necessary for the performance of our (pre-)contractual obligations, based on your consent, due to a legal obligation, or based on our legitimate interests.
+Subject to legal or contractual permissions, we will only process or have data processed in a third country if the special requirements of Articles 44 et seq. of the GDPR are met, i.e., processing will only take place, for example, on the basis of special guarantees, such as the officially recognized finding of a level of data protection equivalent to that of the EU or compliance with officially recognized specific contractual obligations (so-called "standard contractual clauses").

-4. DATA COLLECTION AS PART OF THE USE OF THE APP
+4. DATA COLLECTION IN THE CONTEXT OF APP USE

 1. Information collected during download

-When you download the app, certain required information is transmitted to the app store you selected (e.g., Google Play or Apple App Store).
-In particular, your user name, email address, account number, time of download, payment information, and the individual device ID may be processed.
-This data is processed exclusively by the respective app store and is beyond our control.
+When you download the app, certain necessary information is transmitted to your chosen app store (e.g., Google Play or Apple App Store).
+This may include your username, email address, customer number, the time of download, payment information, and your device's unique identifier.
+This data is processed exclusively by the respective app store and is outside our control.

-As part of your use of the app, we automatically collect certain data that is necessary for using the app.
+As part of your use of the app, we automatically collect certain data that is necessary for the app's functionality.
 This includes: internal device ID, your operating system version, and the time of access.

-This data is automatically transmitted to us but not saved,
+This data is automatically transmitted to us, but not stored.

 3. Information collected when using the app

-The app allows you to enter, manage, and edit various information, tasks, and activities.
+Within the app, you can enter, manage, and edit various pieces of information, tasks, and activities.
 The app also requires the following permissions:

 • Internet access: This is required to save your entries on our servers.